Atilla-ME/ProductApp/README.md

                     "value": 3
                     }

 //To get all products created

 Get  --> http://localhost:...../api/product

-//To get a product by id (copy an id from the response you get from the request above.
+//To get a product by id (copy an id from the response you get from the request above and paste after product/.
 It will be called id below)

 Get  --> http://localhost:...../api/product/id